FancyInnovations/FancyVerteiler/README.md

 # FancyVerteiler

-This action allows you to push version updates of Minecraft or Hytale plugins to multiple platforms at once.
+With FancyVerteiler, you can deploy Minecraft and Hytale plugins to multiple platforms at once via GitHub Actions or the standalone app.

 ## Features

+- Configure multiple platforms in a single JSON configuration file.
+- Automatically read version and changelog from files.
+- Send notifications to a Discord channel via webhook.

 Supported Minecraft plugin platforms:
 - [FancySpaces](https://fancyspaces.net/)